Silver In Each Time Frame, And A $27 Medium-Term Target

 When the downtrend from 1982-1986 broke, prices moved sideways until 1987 before spiking higher in a 100% rally.
 This was actually 6 months prior to the crash in equities, so they were unrelated, but it's still interesting the structure of the current Dow Jones (NYSEARCA:DIA) rally has similarities to this period.

 There might be some way to go, but parabolic moves very rarely end well.
-And actually the fundamentals aren't too dissimilar, as this excerpt from Investopedia explains,
+And actually the fundamentals aren't too dissimilar, as this excerpt from Investopedia explains:

 1987 had been a strong year for the stock market leading up to the crash, as it continued the bull market that began in 1982.
 However, there were some warning signs of excesses that were similar to excesses at previous inflection points.
 Economic growth had slowed while inflation was rearing its head.
 There were also some geopolitical issues related to currency disputes between the United States and Germany [China in present day].
 The strong dollar was putting pressure on U.S. exports.